Generations of Farming

 The two young Frenchmen left their homes in Provence and emigrated to California.
 They settled mid-valley, purchasing prime vineyards in Rutherford, Oakville, and on Howell Mountain.
 Jean V. and his business partner Adolphe Brun built and operated the 13th bonded winery in California.

-In 1909 our great-grandfather Adrien, known as A.P., bought an 80 acre vineyard in Rutherford on the reknown Rutherford Bench.
+In 1909 our great-grandfather Adrien, known as A.P., bought an 80 acre vineyard in Rutherford on the renown Rutherford Bench.
 He cultivated grapes with cuttings he brought from the French Medoc.

-Over the past 100 years, grapes from Chaix Family Vineyards have gone into many of Napa’s most distinguished wines and now those grapes go into making a wine of our own.
+Over the past 100 years, fruit from Chaix Family Vineyards have gone into many of Napa’s most distinguished wines and now those grapes go into making a wine of our own.